cucapra/braid/docs/index.md

 Check out the JavaScript code generated from the sphere example above.
 Unlike previous examples that used splicing, the code here has no magical `__SPLICE_N__` tokens and no runtime `splice` calls.
 There is no run-time code generation at all.
 Instead, the two choices for completing the program have been *inlined*.
 To decide how the quote should behave, the program just chooses between the two complete program variants stored in two different JavaScript strings (called `q10_25` and `q10_31` as of this writing).

-In fact, unlike ordinary splicing, you can use open-code splicing with `f<...>` function-backed quotes.
+In fact, unlike ordinary splicing, you can use open-code splicing with `js<...>` function-backed quotes.
 Look at the code generated for this version of our example:

     var pi = 3.14;
     def sphere(d: Float, volume: Int)
-      f<
+      js<
         var r = d / 2.0;
         pi * r * r * $[
           if volume